gilnam74/vex-sneppet/VEX-for-artists.md

 # Vectors
 The first thing we need to be aware of is the difference between vector as a data type and vector as a math gist.

+# Solving problems with VEX
+A collection of tutorials on solving miscellaneous production tasks with VEX.

+### Hanging wire
+The task: having two points in 3D space build a hanging curve between them.

 # VEX next steps
 Check [VEX snippets](vex-snippets) for more VEX examples.